karanvir12/vine/grafana/README.md

 This dashboard allows you to see at a glance how fast are candidates approved, disputed and finalized.
-It was originally designed for observing liveliness after parachain deployment in peer, but can be useful generally in production or testing.
+It was originally designed for observing liveliness after parachain deployment in vine, but can be useful generally in production or testing.

 It includes panels covering key subsystems of the parachain node side implementation:
 - Backing